Dirrbick/Learning-Journal/README.md

 #### Leaning Journal
 I plan to take this learning journal with me and use it throughout my career.
 It is going to be the foundation for all of my future success!

+## Day 2 of Code 102!

+While working in the terminal I learned a few things.

+1. The terminal is case sensitive.
+          When I typed ls $shell, it did not do anything, but when I typed ls $SHELL it ran /bin/bash
+1.